namansha20/orion1/README.md

 **Built for ORION by Aerospace Engineering Team**

-*"Simulated Intelligence for Real Safety"*#   o r i o n 1    
+*"Simulated Intelligence for Real Safety"*